 Pond Cove is a quaint rock beach on the right side of Shore Road in Cape Elizabeth, ME.
 The cove is about 100 yards long and is home to large tide pools at low tide and large waves at high tide.
 This ecosystem is teeming with life, including a thick bed of rockweed, lots of marine organisms, and visiting waterfowl.

 A 2015 report from Casco Bay Estuary Partnership identified Pond Cove as one of two sections of Cape Elizabeth's rocky coast that are most likely to impacted by rising sea levels.
-Photos taken at this post will help to document changes in tidal patterns as well as the ripple effects of those changes.
+Photos taken at this observation site will help to document changes in tidal patterns as well as the ripple effects of those changes.
 In particular, this post will help record changes to habitat, such as marsh migration.

 The Cape Elizabeth Land Trust maintains five photo monitoring stations to enable citizen science monitoring of environmental changes in our local ecosystems.
 Through these locations and accompanying education programs, we hope to foster climate change literacy, scientific engagement, and connections to nature in our community.
 This project began in 2021 with financial support from the Casco Bay Estuary Partnership.

 CELT is part of the Southern Maine Conservation Collaborative Climate Change Observatory Network , a photo monitoring program designed to work with environmental organizations and communities to assist with the observation, measurement and documentation of long‐term climate change trends and climate adaptation projects.

 Chronolog is a monitoring tool for parks, nature centers, wildlife organizations, schools, and museums worldwide.
 With over 60,000 contributors across 200 organizations, Chronolog is on a mission to engage communities with nature while recording important natural changes.

 © Chronolog 2023 | Terms